qwertxzy/nozama-api/README.md

 **Response**

 - `200 OK` on success
-- `400 Bad Request` if the request was not valid
+- `400 Bad Request` if the request was not valid or if the session_id was too long
+- `401 Unauthorized` if the session_id was invalid or if the user is not part of any vendor

 ```json
 {